Description

 'Ulcer Index is a method for measuring investment risk that addresses the real concerns of investors, unlike the widely used standard deviation of return.
 UI is a measure of the depth and duration of drawdowns in prices from earlier highs.
 Using Ulcer Index instead of standard deviation can lead to very different conclusions about investment risk and risk-adjusted return, especially when evaluating strategies that seek to avoid major declines in portfolio value (market timing, dynamic asset allocation, hedge funds, etc.).
 The Ulcer Index was originally developed in 1987.
 Since then, it has been widely recognized and adopted by the investment community.
 According to Nelson Freeburg, editor of Formula Research, Ulcer Index is “perhaps the most fully realized statistical portrait of risk there is.'

-• Looking at the Ulcer Index of 6.84 in the last 5 years of iShares Edge MSCI Min Vol Global ETF, we see it is relatively lower, thus better in comparison to the benchmark SPY (9.47 )
+• The Downside risk index over 5 years of iShares Edge MSCI Min Vol Global ETF is 5.92 , which is lower, thus better compared to the benchmark SPY (8.49 ) in the same period.

-• Looking at Ulcer Ratio in of 6.8 in the period of the last 3 years, we see it is relatively smaller, thus better in comparison to SPY (10 ).
+• Looking at Downside risk index in of 3.34 in the period of the last 3 years, we see it is relatively lower, thus better in comparison to SPY (5.54 ).

 MaxDD: